All Episodes

 But if there was conflict or if the woman was irresponsible, then that would be a huge, huge problem.

-So yeah, just this idea, well, it was 1950 for men and a quarter century later for a woman, is like I mean, if you were a man who was regularly taking people out for you know, steak dinners and and and champagne and and lunches that at top-tier restaurants and had to travel, then yeah, for sure.
+It's like, I mean, if you were a man who was regularly taking people out for, you know, steak dinners and champagne and lunches that at top-tier restaurants and had to travel, then yeah, for sure.

-Because what happened was people didn't want to outlay their own money.
+Because what happened was people didn't want to outlay their own money, right?

 People didn't want to outlay their own money for corporate expenses.